PostHog/meta/requests-for-comments/2024-01-23-project-environments.md

 ### Pricing

-Environments should start out as a paid feature, since they're key for professional users, and more of a nice-to-have for hobbyists.
-I would suggest it falling under the same restrictions as multiple projects, i.e. multiple environments being available after putting in a card.
+Having multiple environments should start out as a Teams/Enterprise feature.

 ### Rough scope of work